-Purchases and sales of investments are recognised on settlement date - the date on which the Portfolio receives or transfers the security.
+Purchases and sales of investment securities are recognised on the settlement date - the date on which the Portfolio receives or transfers the security.
 Investments are initially recognised at fair value, and transaction costs for all financial assets carried at fair value through profit or loss are expensed as incurred.